appdotnet/object-metadata/README.md

 ### Your host

-This repository is maintained by [@orian](https://alpha.app.net/orian), App.net's Developer Advocate.
+This repository is maintained by the App.net core team.
+You can find us in the [App.net Developer Patter Room](http://patter-app.net/room.html?channel=1383).